 The researchers analyzed copious genetic data through various approaches, providing a high degree of confidence that horseshoe crabs are indeed part of the arachnid lineage.

-“By showing that horseshoe crabs are part of the arachnid radiation, instead of a lineage closely related to but independent of arachnids, all previous hypotheses on the of arachnids need to be revised,” explains Ballesteros, a postdoctoral researcher in Sharma's lab.
+“By showing that horseshoe crabs are part of the arachnid radiation, instead of a lineage closely related to but independent of arachnids, all previous hypotheses on the evolution of arachnids need to be revised,” explains Ballesteros, a postdoctoral researcher in Sharma's lab.
 This discovery marks a significant shift in our understanding of arthropod evolution.

-Arthropods, considered among the most successful on Earth, encompass a diverse array of species occupying land, water, and air.
+Arthropods, considered among the most successful animals on Earth, encompass a diverse array of species occupying land, water, and air.
 This group includes insects, crustaceans, and arachnids.

 The classification of horseshoe crabs within arthropods has posed challenges due to genetic analyses consistently linking them to arachnids like spiders and scorpions.
 Ballesteros notes that scientists previously perceived this connection as an error, highlighting the significance of this research in rectifying our understanding of horseshoe crab evolution within the broader arthropod family.